Spotted Towhee sunning

 Cold wet weather brought birds to the feeder today.
 I sat on the corner of our covered back deck in

-my down parka and photographed the birds as they came in.
-Mostly I photographed the evening
+my down parka and photographed the birds as they came in, particularly the colorful and engaging

 I was able to get photos of several other species too, including a female red-winged blackbird, a